Published August 13, 2020 | Updated September 8, 2022

 An effective primary account growth strategy is the first key step in unlocking new revenues from your largest customers and opportunities.
 This strategy can include business-plan-level analysis of customer profitability, current services, past solution proposals considered and then abandoned, and even a calling chart of the parties that influence potential new solutions.
 Start by assembling a scrum of cross-functional team members (financial, executive, sales, operations, service, marketing, etc.), along with critical partners like your customer finance program provider.
 Conduct twice-yearly brainstorming meetings to discuss tactics, campaigns, relationships, and business dynamics that can help you develop new opportunities.
 This strategic technique has proven successful in penetrating high-value targets and driving revenues across several industries.

-At LEAF, we help office equipment dealers think bigger and offer solutions that reach far beyond customer financing.
+At LEAF, we help dealers and vendors think bigger and offer solutions that reach far beyond customer financing.